jacebenson/cedar/docs/docs/contributing-walkthrough.md

 ### Definitions

-#### Redwood “Project”
+#### Cedar “Project”

-We refer to the codebase of a Redwood application as a Project.
+We refer to the codebase of a Cedar application as a Project.
 This is what you install when you run `yarn create cedar-app <path-to-directory>`.
 It’s the thing you are building with Cedar.

 Lastly, you’ll find the template used to create a new project (when you run create redwood-app) here in GitHub: [cedarjs/cedar/packages/create-cedar-app/template/](https://github.com/cedarjs/cedar/tree/main/packages/create-cedar-app/template)

 We refer to this as the **CRWA Template or Project Template**.

-#### Redwood “Framework”
+#### Cedar “Framework”

 The Framework is the codebase containing all the packages (and other code) that is published on NPMjs.com as `@cedarjs/<package-name>`.
 The Framework repository on GitHub is here: [https://github.com/cedarjs/cedar](https://github.com/cedarjs/cedar)